Hacking Chinese

 Students don’t listen anywhere near as much as they should.
 It’s not enough listening to your teacher, the texts in your textbook and a podcast here and there.
 Your total time spent listening should be equal to or greater than all other types of learning combined.

 This is not because listening is more important, but because it’s so easy to do compared with any other type of practice.
 You can listen while walking, commuting, cooking and exercising.
-If you struggle finding enough time to practise listening, try the advice I offer here: 7 ideas for smooth and effortless Chinese listening practice.
+If you struggle to find enough time to practise listening, try the advice I offer here: 7 ideas for smooth and effortless Chinese listening practice.

 7 ideas for smooth and effortless Chinese listening practice